 Nadine asked me what I thought might have created these indented lines running along the spine.
 I could not account for the strange Cinquecento marks.
-Book binder's cord?
-Could it be the frayed, stringy edges of old felts, I wondered?
+Book binder's cord, perhaps - or could it be the frayed, stringy edges of old felts?
 It seemed improbable, as felts were not necessarily woven.